Joint Active Learning with Feature Selection via CUR Matrix Decomposition: PROPOSED METHOD

-Despite the above connection from CUR decomposition to feature selection and active learning, the original CUR formulation and its existing solvers can not be directly applied to solve the simultaneous feature and sample selection task due to the under-determination of a general CUR model.
-In the context of active sample/feature learning, this paper proposes a tailored objective function rooted from CUR decomposition, while being more informative by adding regularization terms to incorporate prior knowledge.
-Moreover, unlike most existing CUR solvers being randomized or heuristic algorithms \cite{mahoney2009cur,boutsidis2014optimal}, we utilize the structured sparsity-inducing norms to relax the objective from a non-convex optimization problem to a convex one, which allows for devising an efficient variant of the alternating direction method of multipliers (ADMM) \cite{gabay1976dual}.
+Despite the above connection from CUR decomposition to feature selection and active learning, the original CUR formulation and its existing solvers can not be directly applied to solve the simultaneous feature and sample selection task.
+This is inherently due to the under-determination of a general CUR model.
+To mitigate this issue, we devise a tailored objective function by adding regularization terms to incorporate prior knowledge.

+Moreover, unlike most existing CUR solvers working in a randomized or heuristic fashion \cite{mahoney2009cur,boutsidis2014optimal}, we utilize the structured sparsity-inducing norms to relax the objective from a non-convex optimization problem to a convex one, which allows devising an efficient variant of the alternating direction method of multipliers (ADMM) \cite{gabay1976dual,lin2011linearized}.